 Many parents get frustrated with the limited time kids get to spend outside when they’re at school.
 This is where homeschool can be a great solution.
 The great outdoors can become much more of a tool in your child’s curriculum.
 Whether it’s scavenger hunts, messy science experiments, or just doing their work in the great outdoors, fresh air, sunshine, and exercise are particularly beneficial for kids.

 - Parent-Child Relationship Boundaries: While it’s great to tailor your curriculum to fit your child, it can sometimes be more difficult to push your child in the areas where they struggle.
-The comfortable relationship between parent and child, it can be difficult for them to easily transition into the roles of teacher and student.
+The comfortable relationship between parent and child might make it for them to transition into the roles of teacher and student.
 This means that students can sometimes misbehave more for a parent than a traditional teacher.
 It’s also harder to leave the school stress “at school” since school and home are one and the same.

-There are lots of wonderful resources to be sure your children don’t fall behind their peers at traditional public and private schools, including standardized tests.
+There are many wonderful resources to ensure your children don’t fall behind their peers at traditional public and private schools, including standardized tests.
 So if sticking to a schedule is something you struggle with, make sure you have support and accountability before starting to homeschool!
 Also, keep in mind that what might be a disadvantage for one family might be a fantastic option for another.

-One of the most common points of criticism you will encounter when you homeschool a child might be that there is a lack of socialization for your child.
-While it’s true that homeschooled kids may not experience that typical school life that students of a public school have every day - but there are also pros and cons to that!
+One of the most common points of criticism you will encounter when you homeschool a child might be a lack of socialization for your child.
+While it’s true that homeschooled kids may not experience that typical school life– there are also pros and cons to that!

 So it’s important that your homeschool students interact with peers.
-Hence, many homeschooling families come together on a regular basis.
+That’s why many homeschooling families come together regularly.
 At these meet-ups, both parents and kids talk about their experience, the curriculum, or exchange homeschooling tips.
 Sometimes they also set up field trips together.
 These homeschoolers turn the alleged cons into pros.

 Homeschooling might not be for everyone, but it’s a wonderful option for millions of families nationwide.
-Whether you’re a family on-the-go or prefer non-traditional schooling, there are ways to help your children succeed!
+Whether you’re a family on the go or prefer non-traditional schooling, there are ways to help your children succeed!
 Do you have any tips or homeschooling resources?
-Share them with other parents in our comments or on a family app!
+Share them with other parents on social #getfamilyapp or a family app!
 This educational option may have its own set of challenges, but there are benefits that make it worthwhile.